Undergraduate Internship Program - Directorate of Operations

-- 3.0 GPA or better at the time of application and maintained throughout the program
+- 3.0 GPA or better at the time of application and maintained throughout the application process and intern program

-- Enrollment in a 4-year academic institution with at least one semester completed by the time of application.
+- Enrolled as a full-time student in a 4-year academic institution with at least one semester completed at the time of application.
 Please include your college/university information under the Education Section of the on-line application with your anticipated graduation date

-- Availability to complete two 90-day NCS summer internships in the Washington D.C. area; the first will start May or June 2015 and the second will start May or June 2016
+- Availability to complete two 90-day summer internships as a DO student intern in the Washington DC area; the first summer internship typically starts May or June 2018 and the second will start May or June 2019

 - Impeccable integrity, outstanding interpersonal skills, excellent written and oral communication skills, and commitment to serving the interests of our country

-- Interest in foreign affairs and national security issues
+- Demonstrated interest in foreign affairs and national security issues

-- Due to processing requirements, the NCS will not consider applicants who plan to travel out of country for more than 90 consecutive days between January 2014 and May 2015.
-Extended travel is discouraged between January 2016 and May 2016
+- Due to processing requirements, the DO will not consider applicants who travel out of the US for more than three consecutive months between January 2017 - May 2018.
+Extended foreign travel is discouraged between January - May 2019 as well.

-- Successful completion of medical and polygraph examinations as well as a background investigation by May 2015
+- Availability to allow for the successful completion of medical and polygraph examinations, as well as a background investigation by Spring 2018.

-- Foreign language skills, overseas experience, and regional studies are desirable but not required
+- Foreign language skills and/or overseas experience are desirable but not required.

-Please list your college/university information with your GPA and anticipated graduation date in the Education Section.
-Under preferences and Job Objective, please explain why you would like an internship with the NCS and what makes you a good candidate.
-Please also attach to the online application the following:
+Please list in the Education Section of the online application your current college/university information with your GPA and anticipated graduation date.
+Under preferences and Job Objective, please explain why you are interested in an internship with the DO and what makes you a good candidate.

-- A one page cover letter describing why you are interested in an NCS career and what characteristics and experiences distinguish you from other applicants
+- A cover letter (no more than two pages) describing yourself, telling us why you are interested in a DO career, and highlighting characteristics and experiences that distinguish you from other applicants.

 To be considered suitable for Agency employment, applicants must generally not have used illegal drugs within the last twelve months.
 The issue of illegal drug use prior to twelve months ago is carefully evaluated during the medical and security processing.

-Important Notice: Applicants for the NCS student internship are permitted to tell only their parents about their application and these discussions should be done in-person.
-Your discretion throughout the entire hiring process is necessary to ensure maximum flexibility for your potential NCS career.
-Further guidance will be provided as competitive applicants move through the hiring steps.
+Important Notice: Participation in the DO student internship program requires discretion.
+Applicants are encouraged to limit disclosure of their interest in and application to the DO student internship program to one or two close family members that you can trust to maintain discretion.
+All discussions related to your interest in the DO student internship should be done in person.
+Your discretion throughout the entire hiring process is necessary to ensure maximum flexibility for a potential DO career.
+Further guidance will be provided as competitive applicants move through the hiring process.